I see every day how hard it is to find the right way to stop dogs pulling on the leash. There are too many traps and too little good advice.

 There seems to be an endless variety of front attach harnesses.
 Here are some other products available:

-- Gentle Leader Easywalk Harness: I have used one of these successfully on my dog Loki but I know that many trainers don’t like the tightening loop on the front (as they tend not to with anything that constricts).
+- Gentle Leader Easywalk Harness: I have used one of these successfully on my dog Loki but I know that many trainers don’t like the tightening loop on the front.
+My only complaint is the way the buckles tend to slip.
 The video shows how I put it on as a ‘step in’.

 - Comfort Stability Training Harness: I have not seen or used it, but it’s sold by the RSPCA.